influxdata/influxdb/monitor/README.md

 To export statistical information with the `monitor` system, code simply calls `influxdb.NewStatistics()` and receives an `expvar.Map` instance in response.
 This object can then be used to store statistics.

-For example, if you have a module called `Service`, you can statistics like so:
+For example, if you have a component called `Service`, you can statistics like so:

 ```
 import (